Funding Opportunities

 Completed applications should be sent to admin@mcdonaldinstitute.ca with the subject line “FRVF Round 5 – {Applicant’s Last Name}”.

-HQP Pooled Resources Round 10 Competition – FUNDED
+HQP Pooled Resources Round 1 Competition - CLOSED

 Description:

-This round of the HQP pooled resource competition aims to fund undergraduate astroparticle physics researchers working in Canada with a start date in May 2024 for the summer period.
+This round of the HQP pooled resource competition aims to fund graduate astroparticle physics researchers working in Canada with a start date in Sept 2025 for a two-year period (up to 4 for PhD provided the McDonald Institute receives continued funding).

 The guideline and application form are provided.
 Funding for positions is available to those pursuing astroparticle physics research in Canada aligned with the McDonald Institute Research Strategy.

-Eligibility: The applicant must be able to supervise at a Canadian academic institution and be eligible to hold an institutional account for grants or awards (e.g., granting agencies, or currently receives CFREF funding).
+Eligibility: The applicant must be able to supervise at a Canadian academic institution and be eligible to hold an institutional account for grants or awards (e.g., granting agencies, or currently receives McDonald Institute funding).

 The proposal must be in line with the McDonald Institute’s vision and scientific goals.